-- 7. Certain commercial properties adjoining state highways. -An addition to a building on property zoned for commercial uses: - a. adjoining Adjoining a state highway; - b. located Located within a state approved Community Legacy Plan Area on October 30, 2012; - c. with With less than 10,000 square feet of gross floor area on October 30, 2012 where subsequent building permits cumulatively allow increases in total gross floor area by less than 2,000 square feet; and - d. that That includes a description and boundary survey drawing of the property and proposed structure at a 1 inch equals 50-foot scale or other another appropriate scale as determined by the Planning Director that demonstrates that the additional floor area will not extend into any adopted master planMaster Plan road right-of-way. - 8.
-Certain commercial properties adjoining state highways in Rural Village Overlay Zones.

-An application for a building permit for anAn addition to, or to reconstruct or replace, a building on commercially zoned property: - a. adjoiningAdjoining a stateState highway; - b. located in the Rural Village Overlay zoneZone; - withWith less than 10,000 square feet of existing gross floor area where later building permits cumulatively allow net increases in total gross floor area of less than 2,000 square feet; - d. that That includes a description and locational boundary survey drawing of the lot property and proposed structure on a 1-inch-equals-50-foot scale base map of or another appropriate scale as determined by the County which shows Planning Director showing that the additional floor area will not extend into any adopted master plan Master Plan road right-of-way; and - e. that is submitted within one year after demolition or destruction of the previous building was substantially completed.
+- 7. Certain commercial properties adjoining state highways.
+An addition to a building on property zoned for commercial uses: - a.
+Adjoining a state highway; - Located within a state approved Community Legacy Plan Area on October 30, 2012; - c.
+With less than 10,000 square feet of gross floor area on October 30, 2012 where subsequent building permits cumulatively allow increases in total gross floor area by less than 2,000 square feet; and - d.
+That includes a description and boundary survey drawing of the property and proposed structure at a 1 inch equals 50-foot scale or otheranother appropriate scale as determined by the Planning Director that demonstrates that the additional floor area will not extend into any adopted Master Plan road right-ofway. - Certain commercial properties adjoining state highways in Rural Village Overlay Zones.
+An application for a building permit for anAn addition to, or to reconstruct or replace, a building on commercially zoned property: - a.
+Adjoining a State highway; - b.
+Located in the Rural Village Overlay Zone; - c.
+With less than 10,000 square feet of existing gross floor area where later building permits cumulatively allow net increases in total gross floor area of less than 2,000 square feet; - d.
+That includes a description and locationalboundary survey drawing of the lotproperty and proposed structure on a 1-inch-equals-50-foot scale base map ofor another appropriate scale as determined by the County which showsPlanning Director showing that the additional floor area will not extend into any adopted Master Plan road right-of-way; and - e. that is submitted within one year after demolition or destruction of the previous building was substantially completed.

-Section 50.3.4. - Approving Authority
+Section 50.3.4.
+Approving Authority